Low thickness lowered floor system

 Banda perimeter insulation

-The polyethylene band, placed between the walls and the radiant panels, has the function of absorbing the expansions of the screed and providing a good thermal and acoustic insulation.
-It is made of special materials that make it impervious to mold.
+The polyethylene band, placed between the walls and the radiant panels, has the function of absorbing the expansion of the screed and providing good thermal and acoustic insulation.
+It is made with special materials that make it resistant to mold.